gofynd/fdk-client-swift/documentation/application/CATALOG.md

-Get the total count of followers for a given collection type and collection ID.
+Retrieves the total number of followers for a specific item by its ID.

 *Returned Response:*